zeek/zeek/script-reference/directives.rst

         @prefixes += cluster-manager

-    The way this works is that after Bro parses all script files, then for each loaded script Bro will take the absolute path of the script and then it removes the portion of the directory path that is in Bro's file search path.
+    The way this works is that after Zeek parses all script files, then for each loaded script Zeek will take the absolute path of the script and then it removes the portion of the directory path that is in Zeek's file search path.
 Then it replaces each "/" character with a period "." and then prepends the prefix (specified in the "@prefixes" directive) followed by a period.
-The resulting filename is searched for in each directory in Bro's file search path.
+The resulting filename is searched for in each directory in Zeek's file search path.
 If a matching file is found, then the file is automatically loaded.

-    For example, if a script called "local.zeek" has been loaded, and a prefix of "test" was specified, then Bro will look for a file named "test.local.zeek" in each directory of Bro's file search path.
+    For example, if a script called "local.zeek" has been loaded, and a prefix of "test" was specified, then Zeek will look for a file named "test.local.zeek" in each directory of Zeek's file search path.

-    An alternative way to specify prefixes is to use the "-p" Bro command-line option.
+    An alternative way to specify prefixes is to use the "-p" Zeek command-line option.

 .. zeek:keyword:: @if